 Maybe lay a cloth (napkin?!) if you have one, and a few meal pieces.
 Then sit at the table and play ‘tea parties’ and share the story together.
 You could tell the story from memory or read it from a Bible.
 Playing the meal makes it easy to imagine together how it might have been to be there in the story.
 What did the different people say?
 Think?
 Do?
 What might have happened after that?

-The idea for this came after reading a blog post called 30 days to transform your play day 16 – use real tools. (http://www.aneverydaystory.com/2014/04/16/30-days-to-transform-your-play-day-16/) In it, the author talks about how appealing REAL things are to children, and how the weight and design of real things rather than plastic versions are just so much nicer to work with.
-She suggests sometimes we need to provide child-sized tools to allow them to really do work, such as when baking or gardening, as the adult sized tools can be cumbersome and the childrens ones plastic and unsatisfactory.
-Even tried cutting with blunt scissors?!
+The idea for this came after reading a blog post called 30 days to transform your play—day 16 – use real tools.
+In it, the author talks about how appealing REAL things are to children, and how the weight and design of real things rather than plastic versions are just so much nicer to work with.
+She suggests sometimes we need to provide child-sized tools to allow them to really do work, such as when baking or gardening, as the adult-sized tools, can be cumbersome and the children’s ones plastic and unsatisfactory.
+Ever tried cutting with blunt scissors?!

 4 Gardening tools

 Do you have musical instruments?
-Real ones are fab to make sound tracks for Bible stories.
-Obvious stories to do are Jesus calms the storm or the walls of Jericho, but it’s possible with lots of stories to explore the emotional tone of the events.
+Real ones are fab to make soundtracks for Bible stories.
+The obvious stories to do are Jesus calms the storm or the walls of Jericho, but it’s possible with lots of stories to explore the emotional tone of the events.

 6 Homemade toys